 "We have offered courses on the subject for years," said Barbara Laswell, technical manager of practices, training and development at the institute.
 "We decided it was time to wrap a certification [around] it."

 The certification is specific, but it should have broad appeal, Laswell said.
 For example, it's advanced enough for IT professionals already engaged in incident response.
 It is a good start for people wanting to implement incident-response teams at their companies.
-It would also be beneficial
+It would also be beneficial for smaller companies that don't have the resources for a full incident-response team and have only one person handling the duties, she said.

 In addition to the coursework, candidates much have three years' experience in incident handling, either in management or on the technical side.
 The candidate also needs a letter of recommendation from a manager.
 And candidates must pass a test administered by the Software Engineering Institute.